 Troubleshooting/FAQ (Frequently Asked Questions)

 What are the minimum system requirements for running pyroscope?
-(RAM, Disk)- RAM (2GB ~ 4GB).
-See My pyroscope server runs out of memory for more details.
+(RAM, Disk)#

 It's fair to estimate resource consumption per agent/target based on the actual memory consumption under the actual load.
 As a pessimistic estimation we suggest 32 MB per agent/target.